Pat Perez: Career

 Perez was born in Phoenix, Arizona, and is of Mexican-American descent.

 Perez won his first PGA Tour event in 2009 at the Bob Hope Classic; he has finished second there twice.
 His career high in the Official World Golf Ranking was 16th in 2018.

 On January 22, 2009, Perez finished the first 36 holes of the Bob Hope Classic with a 124 (−20), the lowest score, relative to par in PGA Tour history through two rounds.
 The start set or tied several records, including tying the record for low score (124) in consecutive rounds.
 Perez went on to win the tournament by three strokes over John Merrick, a win secured when Perez hit his second shot on the par 5, 18th hole, from 200 yards to 3 feet to win with a closing eagle for his first tour win.

-Perez also experienced a championship of another sort first-hand.
-As a neighbor of baseball player Pat Burrell, he had been very close to the Philadelphia Phillies for several years.
-In a January 2010 interview, he revealed, "I was part of that (2008) team (that won the World Series) because I know all of the guys, I had my locker there, I would come and see them all the time.
-I would really root for them like I was part of the team."
-When asked if he had the locker during spring training, he replied "No, the whole thing.
-I would hit balls with Jimmy Rollins, go out on the field and play catch, whatever.
-I was like one of them team for that year."
-When Burrell left as a free agent after the 2008 season and signed with the Tampa Bay Rays, Perez called the news "Worse than me getting hurt."
+Perez was a close friend of Major League Baseball player Pat Burrell and frequently spent time around the Philadelphia Phillies during their 2008 World Series championship season.
+In a 2010 interview, Perez said he felt like he was "part of the team" because of his close relationships with several players.

 Perez spent much of the 2015–16 season out of golf after shoulder surgery.
 He earned his first win since 2009 at the 2016 OHL Classic at Mayakoba.
 He was also the first player since Harrison Frazar (2011 St. Jude Classic) to win a PGA Tour event while playing on a Medical Extension.
 Perez won the CIMB Classic in 2017.

-As of June 2022, Perez no longer plays on the PGA Tour.
-He participates in LIV Golf.

-For the 2023 LIV Golf League season, Perez was signed to Dustin Johnson's 4Aces GC.
-He finished 28th in the individual standings and became a free agent after the season ended.

-On November 21, 2023, it was announced that Perez had re-signed with the 4Aces for the 2024 season.
-After finishing 48th place in 2024, Perez was replaced on the 4Aces' roster by Thomas Pieters and it was announced that he would become an on-course reporter for the LIV broadcast crew.
+In June 2022, Perez joined the LIV Golf Invitational Series after resigning his PGA Tour membership.
+For the 2023 LIV Golf League season, Perez signed with Dustin Johnson's 4Aces GC.
+He finished 28th in the individual standings and remained with the team for the 2024 season.
+Perez finished 48th in the 2024 individual standings.
+Following the season, his contract expired and he was replaced on the 4Aces roster by Thomas Pieters.
+In January 2025, Perez joined LIV Golf's broadcast team as an on-course reporter and analyst for the league's inaugural season with Fox Sports.

+In 2026, after turning 50, Perez became eligible for the PGA Tour Champions.
+He made an immediate impact, tying for sixth at the Senior PGA Championship in his senior major debut and tying for eighth at the U.S. Senior Open.

+Broadcasting career

+Following the 2024 LIV Golf League season, Perez joined LIV Golf's television broadcast team as an on-course reporter and analyst.
+His move coincided with the league's transition to Fox Sports as its U.S. broadcast partner for the 2025 season.

 Personal life

-He is divorced from his first wife Ashley Perez.
+Perez married Ashley Perez in 2015.
+The couple divorced in 2024.
+They have two children.